swiftyfinch/Rugby/README.md

 </p>
 </details>

-Then run in your project directory after each `pod install`.
-This command will build all targets by default:
+Then run this command in your project directory after each `pod install`.
+It will build all targets by default:
 ```sh
 > rugby
 ```